 We are living during uncertain and stressful times.
 For those in recovery, this poses additional challenges and makes them more vulnerable to relapse.
 If you’re struggling with drug or alcohol addiction and are looking for help, we encourage you to reach out to Blair Wellness Clinic.

-Dr. Blair is a licensed psychologist who uses a variety of therapies and treatments to effectively achieve results for her clients.
+Dr. Blair is a licensed psychologist who uses a variety of treatments and treatments to effectively achieve results for her clients.
 As an added convenience, our clinic also offers teletherapy services as a way to reach our clients when and where they need us.
 If you’re concerned about coming into our office, teletherapy also provides a way to continue with treatments and coaching without having to leave the safety and privacy of your home.

 Take control of your life and experience what it’s like to live a life free from addiction.
 Contact Blair Wellness Clinic in Beverly Hills to schedule an appointment.